Estrogen and Genetics: Women's Neurodegeneration Risk

 Clinical trials of hormone therapy produced conflicting outcomes until timing emerged as the key variable.

-This framework reconciles WHI findings with newer biomarker‑based trials (ELITE, KEEPS) showing benefit limited to early intervention.
+This framework reconciles historical Women's Health Initiative (WHI) findings with newer biomarker‑based trials (ELITE, KEEPS) showing metabolic and structural benefits limited strictly to early interventions.

 🧬 Part II — Genetic Sex Differences: The X‑Chromosome Effect